alver/hdviet_save/README.md

 HDViet save
 ===========

-This is simple python script for downloading stream from HDViet (include HD quality).
+This is simple python script for downloading stream from HDViet (http://movies.hdviet.com/), include HD quality.
 Maded in 15 minutes.

 How it's work